Guan06/mina/README.md

 The whole workflow could be divided into two main part: community diversity analysis (green functions shown below) and network analysis (blue functions).
+The `mina` object is shown here but one could also input pre-defined matrix at each step (details in manual).

 ![whole_workflow](https://github.com/Guan06/MINA/blob/master/data-raw/workflow.png)

 ## Installation